S-PScripts/unb/README.md

 # Deprescape
-Turn off extensions that use Manifest v2. this exploit is not by me!!!
+Turn off extensions that use Manifest v2.
+This exploit is not by me!!!

 # Requirements
 - chrome://flags